How I Clean My Home Without Harsh Chemicals

 Start by grabbing a basket and clearing out anything that doesn’t belong: dirty cups, receipts, socks, remotes, whatever.
 A clutter-free space instantly feels calmer.
 Then spray all surfaces with a simple mix of half white vinegar and half water (add a few drops of lemon essential oil if you want it to smell like you have your life together).
 Wipe down your coffee table, shelves, baseboards, picture frames, remotes, and lamps.

 Now handle the couch.
 Vacuum under the cushions and in all the crumb traps.
 Sprinkle baking soda, wait 15 minutes, then vacuum again.
 Spot clean stains with warm water and a drop of dish soap.
 For leather, just wipe with water and a little castile soap.
-Wash your throw blankets and pillow covers in fragrance-free detergent, and ditch dryer sheets, use vinegar in the rinse cycle instead.
-Your lungs will thank you.
+Wash your throw blankets and pillow covers in detergent, and ditch dryer sheets.
+Use vinegar in the rinse cycle instead.

 Clean your mirrors and windows with vinegar and water, then wipe them with a microfiber cloth.
 It makes the room look brighter and way less dingy without that gross film most glass cleaners leave behind.
-Vacuum your rug slowly (bonus: sprinkle on baking soda first), then mop your hard floors with warm water and a couple of drops of castile soap.
-No need to soak them, just get the grime off.
+Vacuum your rug slowly (bonus: sprinkle on baking soda first), then mop your hard floors.

 Bedroom